 Authentically, once filled, fold your pancakes into triangles (fold them in half, then in half again), and pan-fry with some butter or clarified butter until golden.

-You can also freeze the filled nalesniki wrapped individually or placed on their own in an airtight container or plastic bag for a month.
+You can also freeze the filled nalesniki wrapped individually or placed in an airtight container or plastic bag for a month.

-Place thin crepes (unfilled or filled) on a baking sheet lined with parchment paper and bring to the preheated oven at 355 degrees F/180 degrees C for 5 to 10 minutes.
+- Place thin crepes (unfilled or filled) on a baking sheet lined with parchment paper and bring to the preheated oven at 355°F (180°C) for 5 to 10 minutes.

 Love crepes or pancakes?
 Try these next!

-Polish pancakes or naleśniki are thin crepe-like pancakes.
-They are easy to make; just mix a few ingredients for an unforgettable breakfast or brunch.
+Polish crepes, Polish pancakes, or naleśniki are thin crepe-like pancakes.
+Made with a few ingredients and filled with farmer's or cottage cheese, they make for an unforgettable breakfast or brunch.

 - Total Time: 45 minutes (plus resting time)